-PART A - INFORMATION ABOUT YOU/YOUR GROUP
+Q1.
+What is the name of your group/organisation?

 Q2.
-Please provide contact c details of two persons from your group/organ isation associated with the project.
+Please provide contact details of two persons from your group/organisation associated with the project.

-PART B - TELL US ABOUT YOUR PROJEC СТ ------------------------------------ ----
+Contact No. 1

+Name:

+Phone:

+Email:

+Postal Address:

+Contact No. 2

+Name:

+Phone:

+Email:

+Postal Address:

 Q3.
-Please provide a brief description of your group's mission statement for the revegetation project.
-What are you seeking to achieve?

-Q4.
 The objective/s for the revegetation project can have a direct influence on the design, planning and outcome of the project.
-What is the main aim of your project (select multiple if applicable)?

-- □ Improving health of adjacent waterway/wetland - □ Improving water quality - □ Soil stabilisation and erosion prevention - □ Increasing habitat for native wildlife - □ Creating a vegetation link for a biodiversity connection - □ Increasing the amount of native vegetation in Warrnambool - □ Seeking to address a particular environmental problem.
+What is the main aim of your project (select multiple if applicable)? ☐ Improving health of adjacent waterway/wetland ☐ Improving water quality ☐ Soil stabilisation and erosion prevention ☐ Increasing habitat for native wildlife ☐ Creating a vegetation link for a biodiversity connection ☐ Increasing the amount of native vegetation in Warrnambool ☐ Seeking to address a particular environmental problem.
 If selected, please describe below.
+Q4.
+Have you had an onsite/pre-application meeting with staff from Council's natural environment team?
+Yes No If the answer is no, you will need to organise an onsite meeting prior to lodgement of the application.
 Q5.
-Have you had an onsite/pre-application meeting with staff from Council's natural environment team?
-Yes No

-If the answer is no, you will need to organise an onsite meeting prior to lodgement of the application.
+Please provide a brief description of the site, including its location and approximate size?
 Q6.
-Please provide a brief description of the site, including its location and approximate size?

-Q7.
-Have you prepared and attached a Site Analysis Plan?
-Yes No

-If yes, please attach it to the application form.

-(Note: applications will not be accepted without a Site Analysis Plan)

-The site analysis plan should include the following, where information is known:

-□ Vegetation, both introduced and native, and approximate coverage of the site

-□ Applicable Ecological Vegetation Class (EVC)

-□ Fauna, including native and introduced species.
+Have you prepared and attached a Site Analysis Plan? ☐ Yes ☐ No If yes, please attach it to the application form.
+(Note: applications will not be accepted without a Site Analysis Plan) The site analysis plan should include the following, where information is known: ☐ Vegetation, both introduced and native, and approximate coverage of the site ☐ Applicable Ecological Vegetation Class (EVC) ☐ Fauna, including native and introduced species.☐ Presence of rare or threatened species listed under the FFG or EPBC Act ☐ Cultural and historical values \square Past, current and future land uses of the site and surrounds.

+☐ Built assets and infrastructure

+☐ Access arrangements

+\square Topography and other features such as wetlands, creeks, drainage lines and ridges

+☐ Flood line (1 in 100 year)

+\square Key viewlines to and from public land that need to be protected

+☐ Soil Types (where known)

+☐ North point

-- $\hfill\square$ Presence of rare or threatened species listed under the FFG or EPBC Act - $\hfill\square$ Cultural and historical values - □ Past, current and future land uses of the site and surrounds. - $\hfill\square$ Built assets and infrastructure - $\hfill\square$ Access arrangements - $\hfill\square$ Topography and other features such as wetlands, creeks, drainage lines and ridges - □ Flood line (1 in 100 year) - $\hfill\square$ Key viewlines to and from public land that need to be protected - □ Soil Types (where known) - □ North point - □ GPS co-ordinates of the site.
-This can be taken using hand-held device or obtained on NatureKit (under 'search location' and 'plot coordinates') - \Box Photo points - □ Photographs (please attach)
+☐ GPS co-ordinates of the site.
+This can be taken using hand-held device or obtained on NatureKit (under 'search location' and 'plot coordinates')

+☐ Photo points

+☐ Photographs (please attach)